TeomanDeniz/GRAPHIC/README.md

 # LibCGFX (C Graphics Library)
-A cross platform graphic library created with C language that you can use in C language.
+A cross-platform graphics library written in C and designed for use in C projects.

 ## Installation to your project